jorants/purere/README.md

 Wish-list/known missing:
 - Look-back and look-ahead, i.e., the `ASSERT` and `ASSERT_NOT` opcodes.
-- Better repetition implementation.
-These are now implemented by rewriting the pattern so it only contains infinite loops.
-However, expressions like `a{2000,4000}` expand to a huge expression and can cause overflows.
 - Ability to output standalone python code for a pattern that does not require `purere` to run

 Will never be implemented: